Puppet-Finland/ansible-aws-provision/README.md

 If any of the provioning steps fail then the new EC2 instance is automatically destroyed.

-# The AWS EC2 inventory

-This repository contains and AWS EC2 inventory called [aws_ec2.yml](aws_ec2.yml).
-It is enabled by ansible.cfg by default, so make sure its contents match what you'd expect.

-You can copy the inventory file to your project directory to (re)configure the nodes launched with up.yml using your own playbooks.
-The inventory generates a "keyed group" based on the project name in aap-project.yml:

-    * role_<project-name>

-For example:

-    * role_redmine

-You can use this auto-generated group as a target for your playbooks and for creating group_vars.

 # Prerequisites

 ## Software packages